 Interview By A Teenage Daughter

-I was really hesitant when my teenage daughter asked if she could read Friends From the Edge.
+I found myself cringing when I found out my teenage daughter read Friends From the Edge.
+She sneaked it off the bookshelf, otherwise we would have had a conversation about it beforehand.
 Usually I try not to shield her too much from mature subject matter—she needs to learn about the world and I feel like by not shying away from these topics, I can keep an open dialogue with her.
 It’s scary raising a teen in today’s world…I want both my kids to know they can talk to me about anything and that I’m not hiding things from them.

 What Inspired “Friends From the Edge”?